Jair Jurrjens

-Jair Francoise Jurrjens (/ˈdʒaɪ.ər ˈdʒɜrdʒənz/ JY-ər-_-JUR-jənz; born January 29, 1986) is a Curaçaoan professional baseball pitcher for the Acereros de Monclova of the Mexican League.
-He has played in Major League Baseball (MLB) for the Detroit Tigers, Atlanta Braves (with whom he was an All Star in 2011), Baltimore Orioles, and Colorado Rockies, and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.
-He pitched for Team Netherlands in the 2017 World Baseball Classic.
+Jair Francoise Jurrjens (/ˈdʒaɪ.ər ˈdʒɜrdʒənz/ JY-ər-_-JUR-jənz; born January 29, 1986) is a Dutch-Curaçaoan professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Atlanta Braves (with whom he was an All-Star in 2011), Baltimore Orioles, and Colorado Rockies.
+He then pitched in the Chinese Professional Baseball League, American minor league and independent leagues, and the Mexican League.
+He pitched for the Netherlands in international competition, including three World Baseball Classic tournaments.